 What’s driving this uptick?
 Specifically, Gallup highlighted a notable improvement in three elements of employee engagement: (1) learning, (2) recognition, and (3) feedback.

-How can you leverage these new technologies to boost engagement at your organization throughout the employee lifecycle?
+How can you leverage the new HR tech to boost engagement at your organization throughout the employee lifecycle?

 The very first time you interact with your new employee—from the first recruitment touch to the first day at work—matters when it comes to nurturing strong engagement in your workforce.
 When companies have excellent recruitment practices, they experience a 300% revenue growth.

 New personalized and data-driven recruitment tools can make sure new hires make positive associations with your organization before they even arrive.
 Structuring and aggregating feedback to review candidates takes the guesswork out and ensures you make unbiased decisions.
 A recruitment platform everyone loves to use empowers people to engage and help create a winning hiring culture.

 Learning & development is one of the most effective strategies to boost engagement at your organization.
 Studies by Bersin by Deloitte show that organizations with strong learning cultures result in 30-50% higher engagement and retention rates.
 80% of employees feel learning new skills would make them feel more engaged.

 Tap into new digital learning tools that offer employees consumer-like experiences with recommendation and review systems, similar to Netflix or Amazon.
 Machine learning also enables in-depth data analytics on trending topics, what employees are learning, and what they want to learn next—allowing for a more personalized learning experience throughout the employee lifecycle.